lakatdev/keszeg3/README.md

 Frees X array from memory
 ### exec X
 Executes X command in the default shell
-### while P X Y
+### while X C Y
 Works the same as *if*, except it repeats execution until condition is false
 ### save X Y
 Saves contents of X array to Y file (path is relative to the vm)
 ### load X Y
 Loads contents from Y file to X array (path is relative to the vm)
 ### call X
-Program execution jumps to X function and when its finished, returns here
+Program execution jumps to X subroutine and when its finished, returns here
 ### return
-End of function, execution continues from where the function was called.
+End of subroutine, execution continues from where the subroutine was called.
-### fun X
+### rout X
-Declares X function
+Declares X subroutine